-The Direct Grants program, which is funded through the $12 million REIF, seeks to provide flexible, early-stage funding to support a broad diversity of new and emerging technologies and ventures with the potential to deliver on the energy vision of the future.
+The Direct Grants program, which is funded through the $12 million REIF, seeks to provide flexible, early-stage funding to support a broad range of new and emerging technologies and ventures with the potential to deliver on the energy vision of the future.
 It also aims to support the development of the ACT as an export-oriented hub for renewable energy innovation and investment.

-The REIF Direct Grants program will support a broad diversity of funded activities that will contribute to the development of Canberra’s renewable energy innovation ecosystem by focussing on demonstration and scale-up of new technologies and ventures.
+The REIF Direct Grants program will support a broad range of funded activities that will contribute to the development of Canberra's renewable energy innovation ecosystem by focussing on demonstration and scale-up of new technologies and ventures.

-Clean Tech Enterprise scheme
+REIF Clean Tech co-funding scheme

 Proposals will be required to secure significant additional cash and in-kind contributions from another funding body.
 These could include the Australian Renewable Energy Agency (ARENA), Clean Energy Finance Corporation (CEFC), industry funding or other Commonwealth or (non-ACT) state government funding.

 Proposals must also meet the REIF objectives of supporting the development of the ACT as an export-oriented hub for renewable energy innovation, and secure direct commercial benefits for ACT companies.